-I urge you to support landmark designation for the area south of Union Square and its many civil rights landmarks
+I urge you to support landmark designation for the area south of Union Square and its LGBTQ+ and other landmarks

 Dear [Decision Maker],